 Abdirizak Mohamed Abdi Jimale is a Somali operative of the Islamic State who acted as a middleman between the Islamic State-Somalia and other Islamic State operatives in South Africa.
-Previously a member of al-Shabaab, Jimale defected to the Islamic State's local affiliate alongside Bilal al-Sudani.172 Likely due to his connections with al-Sudani, Jimale later helped facilitate the transfer of at least \$400,000 between IS-Somalia and South Africa utilizing the Heeryo Trading Enterprise hawala network in Mogadishu between 2019 and 2020.173 Some of this money was then transferred along the financial network outlined in this paper to the ADF in Congo.
-Jimale was arrested in Mogadishu in March 2021 and later sentenced to 15 years in prison for his role in the financing of the Islamic State's operations across eastern and southern Africa, Jimale has likely been replaced within the network.
+Previously a member of al-Shabaab, Jimale defected to the Islamic State's local affiliate alongside Bilal al-Sudani.
+Likely due to his connections with al-Sudani, Jimale later helped facilitate the transfer of at least \$400,000 between IS-Somalia and South Africa utilizing the Heeryo Trading Enterprise hawala network in Mogadishu between 2019 and 2020.
+Some of this money was then transferred along the financial network outlined in this paper to the ADF in Congo.
+Jimale was arrested in Mogadishu in March 2021 and later sentenced to 15 years in prison for his role in the financing of the Islamic State.
+State.
+Given the Islamic State-Somalia's role in the financing of the Islamic State's operations across eastern and southern Africa, Jimale has likely been replaced within the network.